veritrans/veritrans-java/docs/index.md

 ```

 ## Gradle
-If you're using Gradle as the build tools for your project, add the following dependency to your project's build definition (build.gradle):
+If you're using Gradle as the build tools for your project, please add **[jcenter](https://bintray.com/bintray/jcenter)** repository to your build script then add the following dependency to your project's build definition (build.gradle):
 ```groovy
 compile 'id.co.veritrans:veritrans-java:1.0.0'
 ```